simoncblyth/opticks/notes/issues/unexpected_zsphere_miss_from_inside_for_rays_that_would_be_expected_to_intersect_close_to_apex.rst

 Perhaps a related issue with nmskSolidMask for intersects close to apex
 -------------------------------------------------------------------------------

+* the safe upper cut when no upper cut avoids the apex issue

 On GPU running has one out of 300k spurious intersect, select and plot it::